DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Amazon guarantees 99.999999999% (or 11 9s) durability for all S3 storage classes except its Reduced Redundancy Storage class.

 - S3 comes with the following main features:

   1.) tiered storage and pricing variability
   2.) lifecycle management to expire older content
   3.) versioning for version control
   4.) encryption for privacy
   5.)
 MFA deletes to prevent accidental or malicious removal of content, and it works with verioning as well.
-  6.) access control lists & bucket policies to secure the data
+  6.) access control lists & bucket policies to secure the data.
+For example, to restrict access for a website, you can add a bucket policy that allows `s3:GetObject` permission with a condition, using the `aws:referer` key, that the get request must originate from specific webpages.
+AWSCSAAPT.

 - S3 charges by:
   1.) storage size